Skip to content

 • Not allowing them to approach other visitors without their consent

-• Having a lead with you to use if you encounter livestock or wildlife, or if you are asked to use one
+• Having a lead with you to use: if you encounter livestock or wildlife; if you are asked to use a lead by one of our ranger team; when the law requires it.

 Dog bins

-As a charity we have limited funds for waste disposal so as a result the dog waste bins on Ludshott Common were removed at the end of September 2021.
+As a charity, we have limited funds for waste disposal so as a result the dog waste bins on Ludshott Common were removed at the end of September 2021.

 Pathway through the heather on the heathland of Ludshott Common, Hampshire